learlab/itell-rs/README.md

 Look into `/output`

+Some notable differences from the current workflow

+- use `.md` instead of `.mdx`

+- `

+- `order` is added to frontmatter, which is determined by the order of content in strapi

+- no section wrapping, that will be handled by the remark plugin.
+This keeps markdown clean.

 ## Parse markdown

 In practice, this will be done byvelite.
-This is just to show that with the right remark plugins, we can parse them into the format Next.js wants.
+This is just to show that with custom remark plugins, we can parse them into the format Next.js wants.

 ```bash
 cd srcts